BettercareHealth/bettercare/maternal-mental-health/test-1.md

 	-	Active sex drive
 	+	Feeling helpless and worthless
 	-	Nail biting
-10. Which of the following physical symptoms could indicate a mental illness?
+10. Which of the following physical symptoms may be associated with a mental illness?
 	-	Headaches
 	-	Disturbed sleep
 	+	Both headaches and disturbed sleep